 Easy Stir-Fry Noodles

+The beauty of this simple dinner is that you actually don’t need to cook the stir fry noodles at all if you use the Thai-style ones.
+(I like these stir fry noodles from Thai Kitchen a lot.)
 You simply let the noodles sit in very hot water until they soften.
 And in about the time that takes (which is about 10 minutes) you can cook up the rest of the veggies for this recipe.
-My girls are equal-opportunity noodle eaters so we sometimes use spaghetti, ramen noodles, or even egg noodles.
-Pick what you like!

 How to Make Stir-Fry Noodles Step-by-Step